rexim/simpc-mode/README.md

 ## Quick Start

-Right now the only way to use this is to
+Right now the only way to use this mode is to

 1. `C-x C-f simpc-mode.el RET`
 2. `M-x eval-buffer RET`